Interactive cloud experience, 2020-

 Clouds are wondrous and mysterious – merging different elements, metaphors and information, and questioning the experience of the invisible.
 A formless form, a shifting event space, open to many projections and possibilities, yet real, active and current.
 Sometimes the cloud touches the surface of the Earth, sometimes it reaches into the future – and for a fleeting moment the cloud is before us.

 * Clouds are held by currents of air yet without atmospheric aerosols, there would be no clouds.
 These tiny invisible particles initiate cloud formation and influence cloud properties.
-The data processed in Supersaturation investigates the relationship between atmospheric aerosols and clouds and their wide-ranging effects on Earth’s climate system due to the increasing anthropogenic emissions.
-Clouds and aerosols continue to contribute the largest uncertainty to the impacts of climate change (IPCC 2022).
+The data processed in Supersaturation investigates the complex relationship between atmospheric aerosols and clouds and their wide-ranging effects on Earth’s climate sensitivity due to the increasing anthropogenic emissions.
+Clouds and aerosols continue to contribute the largest uncertainty to the impacts of climate change (IPCC 2023).

 Scientific data in collaboration with the Department of Environmental Science and Analytical Chemistry (ACES) - Stockholm University, Institute for Atmospheric and Earth System Research (INAR) - University of Helsinki and Norwegian Institute for Air Research (NILU).